OpenElectionData/catco-guide/_guide/vii-can-we-try-something-different-creative-communications-strategies.en.md

 * **Listen.** Spend some time listening to the fans, how they interact, what their internal references and jokes are, and what they love about the thing they’re a fan of.
 It’s okay to lurk online or at events for a while, just listening to get a sense for the tone and topics to use once you’re ready to engage.

 **Have authentic interactions.** Don’t always try to wedge in your talking points or web address.
 Interact authentically and have real conversations with fans -- pivot to your message when it feels natural.

+## The Power of Comedy

+Using humor and comedy in your communications can help your message break through and stick -- even when the issues themselves aren’t lighthearted or humorous.

+There are a couple of messaging pitfalls that comedy can help overcome: messages that are over-complicated, and messages that are dire or hopeless.
+Sometimes democracy issues can be hard to understand and the details are often very specialized and technical -- for example, the importance of reforming an electoral code.
+It might make the difference between credible elections or not -- but once you start talking about the legal framework, people may get bored and stop listening to you.
+There is also the danger that, especially in closing spaces, the situations you are addressing feel dire and hopeless -- there is nothing but bad news.
+When people feel hopeless they are again likely to stop listening to you.
+They don’t want to be reminded that things are bad, and the path forward is arduous.

+The power of comedy is in humanizing issues and generating positive emotions about something that might otherwise seem dull, overly complicated, or hopeless.

+Research shows that people take seriously the information they learn through comedy.
+By introducing a topic and information through humor, people’s minds are more open and ready to absorb otherwise challenging or complicated information.
+Comedians are often trusted messengers because they are seen as telling the truth or poking fun at power structures.
+This makes comedy an effective strategy for getting people to learn, care about, and take action on issues that might otherwise seem overly complicated, dull, or pessimistic.

+There are, of course, times when a light-hearted or humorous approach is inappropriate.
+But this approach is overlooked often and is so effective that it should at least be considered and integrated when appropriate.